BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 **NOTE:** Unlike the Swift `envelope` tool, the Rust-based tool has no default commands.
 The downside of this is that some common commands are necessarily more verbose.
 The upside is that the meaning of commands is more explicit.

-Without any options, the `format` command takes an envelope in UR format prints out its formatted contents in Envelope Notation:
+Without any options, the `format` command takes an envelope in UR format prints out its formatted contents in envelope notation:

 ```bash
 👉